devzhk/devzhk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 **Biography**: I am currently a PhD candidate at Caltech in Computing + Mathematical Sciences advised by [Yisong Yue](http://www.yisongyue.com/).
-My research interests primarily lie in.
 Before Caltech, I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2020.

+My research interests primarily lie in advancing generative modeling techniques and exploring their applications to inverse problems.
+Currently, I particularly focus on diffusion models and their role in solving inverse problems.

 I am supported by PIMCO Data Science Gradudate Fellowhip.